rsans/springboot-lab-series/doc/06_adding_repository_layer.md

 ```

+## Update the controller layer to add new endpoints to work with customer model

 Now we just need to modify the controller layer and add an endpoint for each operation.
 Create client and retrieve client.